 My graduate work at Columbia was in Shakespeare, a subject I taught happily for forty years.
-I became seriously interested in women’s issues when I started teaching at Scripps, a women’s college, and began working up courses on women.
+When I started teaching at Scripps, a women’s college, and began working up courses on women, I became seriously interested in women's issues.
 My first book, The Woman’s Part: Feminist Criticism of Shakespeare (University of Illinois Press, 1980), an anthology I co-edited with two other women, looked at Shakespeare from a feminist perspective.
-We were among the first to take this approach to such a canonical author.
+We were among the first to take this approach to a canonical author.

-In Changing the Story: Feminist Fiction and the Tradition (Indiana University Press, 1991), I looked at how writers like Doris Lessing, Margaret Atwood, Margaret Drabble reworked traditional conventions to allow new possibilities for women; no longer did novels necessarily end with the marriage or death of female protagonists.
+In Changing the Story: Feminist Fiction and the Tradition (Indiana University Press, 1991), I looked at how writers like Doris Lessing, Margaret Atwood, Margaret Drabble reworked traditional conventions to allow new possibilities for women; no longer did novels need to end with marriage or death.
 Feminist fiction, I discovered, actually helped make second-wave feminism, playing a major role in consciousness raising.
 My next book was a single-author study of Doris Lessing, The Poetics of Change (University of Michigan Press, 1994).
 After which I wrote no more literary criticism, turning instead to other subjects.

 Of the dozens of articles I published in scholarly journals such as Signs, Contemporary Literature, Renaissance Drama, Studies in English Literature, many have been reprinted in anthologies and collections (as in Blackwell’s Shakespeare: An Anthology of Criticism and Theory, 1945-2000, ed.
 Ross McDonald, 2004).